diegodelrieu/wallet/README.md

 ## Improvements

-Given the 4h constraint I wasn't able to complete everything If I had more time I would
+If I had more time I would

 - Improve pagination behaviour
 - Fix some visual bugs and imprecisions from the figma wireframe